Gender and Inclusive Language

 Why does it matter whether language is or isn’t gendered?
 For some, the use of gendered language is inconsequential.
 They see it and move on without a second thought.
 But for others, gendered language can be a small but significant reminder that they are outside of a target audience, different, or invisible.
 Here are some reasons why I believe it’s important to examine gendered language and strive for the use of inclusive language:

-• It costs nothing to use inclusive language.
-The nice thing about English is that there are a lot of words that exist, which means there are usually alternatives that I can use that don’t sacrifice meaning.
+It costs nothing to use inclusive language.
+The nice thing about English is that there are a lot of words that exist, which means there are usually alternatives that don’t sacrifice meaning.

-• Some people argue that they know someone who’s [an identity] and they don’t get upset by XYZ words, so that’s permission to use them.
-But that doesn’t mean all people who are that same identity don’t get upset by the same words.
+Some people argue that they know someone who has a specific identity and they don’t get upset by XYZ words, so that’s permission to use them.
+But that doesn’t mean all people who have that same identity aren’t harmed by the same words.
 Also, even if the gendered language I use is perfectly fine and harmless to me, it doesn’t mean that’ll be the case with everyone else.

 Final thoughts